web2solutions/arithmetic-calculator-api/README.md

 npm install
 ```

-Before running start the API, you must have Mongo and Redis installed first.
+Before running the API, you must have Mongo and Redis installed first.

 You can manually install them, or, you can use docker to install it by running: